10 Best Performance Push Rods

 Installation and Setup Considerations

 Before installation, clean every push rod thoroughly.
 Even coated rods can harbor debris from packaging.
-Verify length with a checker tool rather than relying solely on published specifications, especially if your block has been decked or your heads have been milled.
+Verify length with a checker tool rather than relying solely on published specifications, especially if the block has been decked or the heads have been milled.
 Lubricate the ball ends and the tips that contact the rocker arm with assembly lube or engine oil.
-If you are running a roller cam, ensure the push rod is compatible with the lifter cup design; some retro-fit hydraulic roller lifters require specific tip radii.
+If a roller cam is in use, confirm compatibility with the lifter cup design; some retro-fit hydraulic roller lifters require a specific tip radius.

 Check push rod side clearance as well.
-In some cylinder heads with large ports or guideplates, a thicker diameter rod can rub against the head casting or the intake runner.
-Rotate the engine by hand after installation to feel for binding before firing it up.
-Finally, adjust lash or preload according to your camshaft manufacturer’s spec.
+In cylinder heads with large ports or guideplates, a thicker-diameter rod can rub against the head casting or the intake runner.
+Rotate the engine by hand after installation to feel for binding before the first start.
+Finally, set lash or preload to the camshaft manufacturer’s spec.
 A properly sized push rod makes this process repeatable and prevents noisy valvetrains or burnt valves.

 Maintenance and Reliability Signals

 Inspect push rods at every valve cover service.
 Roll each rod across a flat surface to check for bending.
-A bent push rod often indicates a valve spring that has gone into coil bind, an over-rev, or incorrect rocker geometry.
-If you find a bent unit, do not simply replace it.
+A bent push rod often points to a valve spring that has gone into coil bind, an over-rev, or incorrect rocker geometry.
+If a bent unit is found, do not simply replace it.
 Investigate the root cause, because the next failure could be the valve or piston.

 Final Recommendation